Most people I talk to look at the biceps as one single muscle rather than a muscle group.

 Stand with your feet about shoulder-width apart and a dumbbell in each hand.
 Hold the dumbbells to the side of your body in a firm grip with the palms facing each other.

-Now curl your arms, still with a shoulder-width grip and concentrate on pumping up your short head biceps.
-Then slowly lower them down again to your starting point, without loosening your hands grip.
+Now curl your arms, still with a shoulder grip and concentrate on pumping up your short head biceps.

 8. Rotating Curls

-Your starting position will be the same as the regular dumbbell curl with your palms facing up.
+Your starting position will be the same as the regular dumbbell curl with your palms facing up and shoulder grip.

 The difference in this biceps workout is that you rotate your hands at the top of the movement.

-This results in your palms facing down while you lower the weights down again, which is a great way to target the long head bicep muscles.
+This results in your palms facing down while you lower the weights down again.

 Focus on your elbows as well, as you want to keep them tucked in beside your body.